greenlastmile/greenlastmile.github.io/jobs.md

 ### How to apply?

-Please reach out to us at greenlastmile@gmail.com with your recent CV and a short paragraph on your motivation to apply for this position.
+Please reach out to us at greenlastmile@gmail.com with your recent CV and a short blurb on your motivation to apply for this position and preferred location.